fengyuanchen/compressorjs/README.md

 - Type: `number`
 - Default: `Infinity`

-The max width of the output image.
+The max-width of the output image.
 The value should be greater than `0`.

-> Avoid to get a blank output image, you might need to set the `maxWidth` and `maxHeight` options to limited numbers, because of [the size limits of a canvas element](https://stackoverflow.com/questions/6081483/maximum-size-of-a-canvas-element), recommend to use `4096` or lesser.
+> Avoid getting a blank output image, you might need to set the `maxWidth` and `maxHeight` options to limited numbers, because of [the size limits of a canvas element](https://stackoverflow.com/questions/6081483/maximum-size-of-a-canvas-element), recommend to use `4096` or lesser.

 ### maxHeight